Gortaf/ChessBot/README.md

 ChessBot won't allow illegal moves.
 However, it will not stop you from putting your king in harm's way (isn't it more fun this way? :D)

-The game ends when a player loses their king, or when no messages have been sent for 10 minutes.
+The game continues until either a player looses their king, a player concedes, a draw is declared, or no messages have been sent in 10 minutes.

 ### Upcomming features